§ Decentralized Web Node

 }

-property, and its value Must be a URI string that indicates the schema of the associated data. - The object MUST contain a
+protocolproperty, and its value Must be a URI that denotes the Protocol the configuration pertains to. - The Protocols Definition MUST contain a

 - The object MUST contain a